geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-31/meeting-transcript.md

 One of the things I was thinking about with the GPU stuff is potentially what we could do is take the warp and make it an unroll.
 We could unroll the warp, and then the tensorcore pattern would be a lot simpler to express if you actually have access to all the multiplies.
 So if the thing's unrolled, the tensorcore gets put in there with permutes, and then those permutes are basically GEPs, and then you push those GEPs back to the load, and that's how it has to do the load differently.
-So we don't actually have to do it at the shape tracker level then.
+So we don't actually have to do it at the ShapeTracker level then.
-We could do it one level lower than the shapetracker.
+We could do it one level lower than the ShapeTracker.
 But it's probably basically the same stuff.
 It's just a question of whether we want to do it in kernel.py, in the lower, in the expander.
 The LDS stuff is very exciting, and I'm excited to have that merge.